omertb/my-notes/git/git-notes-1.md

 ### 8. Miscellaneous Commands

-- To see differences between commits first, see the commit number in the output of:
+- To see differences between commits; first, see the commit number in the output of:

 $ git log --oneline
 b8e791f (HEAD -> master) newline test